 However, this is not a very likely scenario.
-If you know that your oven works as intended, then you should be able to follow a recipe and do what you’re supposed to.
+If you know that your oven works as intended, you should be able to follow a recipe and do what you’re supposed to.

 Determining whether a meatloaf is done or not won’t be too hard overall.
 The most reliable way to get this done is to have an instant-read thermometer on hand.

-If you don’t have a thermometer, then you might wish to try using a metal fork.
+If you don’t have a thermometer, you might wish to try using a metal fork.
 Meatloaf is usually done cooking if a metal fork can be poked into the center without much resistance.

 You could check the condition of the meatloaf using your fingers as well.
 Just be careful not to burn yourself.

 Finally, you can easily just try your best to follow the recipe that you’ve been given.
-If you prepare a meatloaf properly, then it should turn out fine when you cook it for the recommended amount of time.
+If you prepare a meatloaf properly, it should turn out fine when you cook it for the recommended amount of time.